 The current Higher Education sector financial picture remains uncertain and everchanging and therefore the context that we operate in is a challenging environment where the Trustees have to apply financial prudence to their decision making to ensure OUSET financial sustainability.

-Nonetheless it is our desire to attract hard to reach students and raise awareness about the Charity's work.
-This work will continue through the re-evaluation of Charity's funding criteria, new guidelines notes, and re-design of funding applications.
+Nonetheless it is our desire to attract hard to reach students and raise awareness about the Trust's work.
+This work will continue, ensuring the work of our Trust is publicised; that we monitor the effectiveness of the Trust's funding criteria, the new guidelines notes, and funding application forms, in delivering on the Trust's strategic aims.